Noctem/Monocle/README.md

 2. Single species report, available at `/report/<pokemon_id>`
 3. Gym statistics page, available by running `gyms.py`

-The current location and stats of workers can be viewed from the main map by enabling the workers layer, or at `/workers` (communicates directly with the worker process and requires no DB queries).
+The workers' live locations and stats can be viewed from the main map by enabling the workers layer, or at `/workers` (communicates directly with the worker process and requires no DB queries).

 Here's what the overall report looks like: